barafael/achat/README.md

 ## dump_client_gui
 TCP clients connect to the server.
 Whatever they send, the server will dump on its `stdout` (same as `dump_client`, except this one has a GUI).

+## client
+Opens TCP connection to a server, connects that stream to stdin and stdout.